 - Call your healthcare provider and tell them that you are concerned about the possibility of COVID-19 infection before going to the doctor’s office for a medical appointment.

-- Wear a facemask when you are around other people.
+- Wear a face covering when you are around other people.

 - Cover your coughs and sneezes with a tissue.